 Learn how to roast veggies and make it fun and different with 3 of our favorite flavor profiles.

 If the kids don’t eat anything, they’ll have to wait until the next designated meal time.
-This concept sounds simple, but I know it can be really challenging to implement and stick to, because no parent wants to see their kids go hungry, but your child is in touch with his / her appetite.
+This concept sounds simple, but it can be really challenging to implement and stick to since no parent wants to see their kids go hungry.
+But remember – your child is in touch with their appetite.
 If your kid eats less during one meal, they will likely eat more at their next designated mealtime, and start to get used to a regular schedule of eating (vs. an irregular, emotion-driven schedule of snacking).

-This takes away all the negotiation and bribery, which actually provides the foundation for kids to develop a better relationship with food.
+This takes away all the negotiation and bribery and actually provides the foundation for kids to develop a better relationship with food.
 Plus, adopting this philosophy removes the guilt that so many parents feel.
 If you provide healthy options at regular, scheduled times, you’re living up to your responsibility and doing your part to fight the good fight.
 Keep it up – we’re so impressed!